openztcc/zoo_tycoon_save_parser/README.md

 ## Details

 ### Tiles
 Tiles are 10 bytes, stored in columns.
-So far there appear to be bytes for the height, terrain_id and a byte for each edge, but the specifics are still a mystery, at this point I'm going further work on decompiling will help here.
+So far there appear to be bytes for the height, terrain_id and a byte for each edge, but the specifics are still a mystery, at this point I'm hoping further work on decompiling will help here.

 ### Units